petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

 <class '__main__.Point'>
 ```

-Because Point is defined at the top level, its “full name” is __main__.Point.
+Because Point is defined at the top level, its "full name" is __main__.Point.
 The class object is like a factory for creating objects.
 To create a Point, you call Point as if it were a function.

 ```